BlockchainCommons/BCSwiftSecureComponents/Docs/6-EXAMPLES.md

 ```

 ## Example 8: Signed Multi-Recipient Encryption

+This example demonstrates a signed, then encrypted message, sent to multiple parties.

 ```swift
 // Alice signs a message, and then encrypts it so that it can only be decrypted by Bob or Carol.